mnit-rtmc/iris/docs/alerts.md

 Select the `View ➔ Alerts ➔ Alert Configurations` menu item.

 This dialog displays the alert configurations and allows creating new ones.
-Alert configurations link specific alert properties with one or more sign groups and associated quick message templates.
+A configuration links specific alert properties with a sign group and one or more alert messages.

-To create a new alert configuration, press the "Create" button.
-After the new configuration appears in the list, select it and assign the desired alert properties to match.
-Also, select one or more sign groups and quick messages.
+To create a new alert configuration, press the `Create` button.
+After the new configuration appears in the list, select it and assign the desired properties to match.
+Also, select a sign group and create one or more messages.

 ### Event Types

-Each alert will contain an "Event" field to describe the subject of the alert.
+Each alert will contain an `event` field to describe the subject of the alert.
 Some of the more common events that may be observed include:

- - BZW, Blizzard Warning
+ - Blizzard Warning (BZW)
- - FLW, Flood Warning
+ - Flood Warning (FLW)
- - WWY, Winter Weather Advisory
- - WSW, Winter Storm Warning
+ - Tornado Warning (TOW)
- - SVW, Severe Thunderstorm Warning
+ - Severe Thunderstorm Warning (SVW)
+ - Wind Chill Warning (WCW)
- - TOW, Tornado Warning
+ - Winter Storm Warning (WSW)
- - WIY, Wind Advisory
+ - Winter Weather Advisory (WWY)

-A list of possible events that may be encountered is available on the alert config panel.
+### Selection

+Alerts can be selected in a configuration based on four parameters:
+**responseType**, **urgency**, **severity** and **certainty**.
+An alert will only be selected if all four of these parameters match the configuration.

+* Response Types: `Shelter`, `Evacuate`, `Prepare`, `Execute`, `Avoid`, `Monitor`, `All Clear`, `None`
+* Urgency: `Unknown`, `Past`, `Future`, `Expected`, `Immediate`
+* Severity: `Unknown`, `Minor`, `Moderate`, `Severe`, `Extreme`
+* Certainty: `Unknown`, `Unlikely`, `Possible`, `Likely`, `Observed`

+### Auto Deploy

+An alert configuration can be flagged to automatically deploy when it is matched with an incoming alert.
+In this case, operator approval is not required, and signs will be deployed with no intervention.

+### Hours Before and Hours After

+Additional messages may be posted `BEFORE` an alert has started or `AFTER` it has ended.
+The duration of these periods is controlled via the "Hours Before" and "Hours After" times, respectively.
+A value of 0 will disable that period for the configuration.

 ### Sign Groups

-Signs that are eligible for inclusion in an alert deployment should be collected into a sign group.
-When an alert of a recognized event type is received, IRIS will use any sign groups associated with that event (based on the existing alert configurations) to search for signs in the group that are within or near the area defined in the alert CAP message.
-A single event type may be used in more than one alert configuration and associated with more than one sign group, allowing the use of different message templates for each sign group.
+Signs that are eligible for inclusion in an alert configuration should be collected into a single sign group.
+When an alert matches the configuration, only signs from that group will be considered when searching the area defined by the alert CAP message.

 Signs that are inside the alert area will be automatically used to display messages describing the alert, unless an operator decides to exclude them.